 Disclosure: We only recommend products that we would use ourselves and all opinions expressed here are our own.
 This post may contain affiliate links.
 This means that, at no additional cost to you, we may get a commission if you make a purchase using the retail link.
 Thanks for supporting the brands that support Other Expats.

 So, you’re looking to buy a new or used car in Malaysia?
-The ride-hailing service, Grab, has not been the most effective service provider since it bought out its biggest rival, Uber, two years ago and some of us are done with that.
+The ride-hailing service, Grab, has not been the most effective service provider since it bought out its biggest rival, Uber, in 2017 and some of us are done with that.

 If that is you too and you want to buy a car for yourself, just know that no one blames you for the pollution in the world.
 However, as an expat in Malaysia, you may be wondering where the best place is to get a used vehicle in Malaysia.

 There’s no best place to get used cars in Malaysia.
 Especially for used vehicles.
 You can search online, but you still need to go and inspect what you intend to buy before paying for it.
 It is not like you’re just shopping online for groceries.

 In addition, if you intend to buy a used car on a loan, know that most Malaysian banks only finance up to 70% of the total cost for foreigners in the country.